 Then there were the original selling prices.
 SX-28s sold for $159.50 without the speaker in 1940 (PM-23 was $12.)
 In September 1941, the price increased to $179.50 with the PM-23 speaker then selling for $15.00.
 Though the list prices were much higher, a Hammarlund Super-Pro 200 could be purchased from most dealers for $275.00 with power supply and speaker included.
 The basic HRO sold for around $195.00 which included four coils sets but did not include the power supply or speaker.
 These necessary accessories would push the total HRO package price up to about $225.00.
 These are generally pre-war prices and, after WWII, everyone raised their prices.
 The SX-28 was a bargain and provided the most features with the least amount of accessories and added expense.
 Without doubt, selling price was the primary factor in most ham's decision to purchase an SX-28 for their station receiver.
 The SX-28 performance was certainly competitive with the HRO or the Super-Pro but it was clearly not superior.
 A low selling price for the high level of performance was the SX-28's major advantage.

 Today's SX-28 Selling Prices - Prices nowadays are skewed due to the popularity of all Hallicrafters and, in particular, the SX-28 and SX-28A.
-A GOOD condition and COMPLETE but UNRESTORED SX-28 will usually sell in the $250+ range.
+A GOOD condition and COMPLETE but UNRESTORED SX-28 will usually sell in the $150 to $250 range.
 If it has been completely rebuilt, the price will be astounding, with excellent examples having sold for $1000+ in this condition.
-There are exceptions for exceptional receivers and some SX-28s have sky-rocketed over $2500 - but these are exceptions.
+There are exceptions for exceptional receivers and some SX-28s have sky-rocketed over $2500 - but these are exceptions - not at all the norm.
 All of these exorbitant prices are found on eBay sales.
-Ham swap meet prices are at least half of eBay and often much less than that.
+Ham swap meet prices are at least half of eBay and often much, much less than that.
 However, incomplete condition and "hamster restorations" are common with swap meet equipment.
-Quality, professional-level restorations seldom sell at ham swap meets so that type of receiver is going to be found on eBay.
+Quality, professional-level restorations do not sell at ham swap meets so that type of receiver is going to be marketed on eBay.